Havvy/irc-socket/README.md

 ### getRealname() ###

-This method returns the realname (also called gecos) of the connection.
+This method returns the realname (sometimes called gecos) of the connection.

 ### setTimeout(timeout, [callback]) ###